rokucommunity/roku-deploy/README.md

 }
 ```
 #### { src; dest } Object Rules
 - if `src` is a non-glob path to a single file, then `dest` should include the filename and extension.
 For example:
+`{ src: "lib/Promise/promise.brs", dest: "source/promise.brs"}`

  - if `src` is a glob pattern, then `dest` should be a path to the folder in the output directory.
 For example:
  `{ src: "lib/*.brs", dest: "source/lib"}`